syeddanish41/wAlnut/README.md

    - optionally type `deactivate` to leave the virtual environment

 #### How to contribute
-1. I am now looking to pay other developers an hourly rate of $20/hour (limited up to 5 hours/week) to code features for WalnutiQ.
+1. I am now looking to pay developers an hourly rate of $20/hour (currently limited up to 5 hours/week) to code features for WalnutiQ.
 The most up to date income and payment data can be viewed [here](https://docs.google.com/spreadsheets/d/1GQoIOGFrmOWseQKszW8GSSTaCMKE_oxoxjhNWfERcCU/edit?usp=sharing).